Hemanth25/AI-Case-study/README.md

 Make sure you have Tesseract installed and configured: Download Tesseract OCR

 3. Set Your OpenAI API Key
-Edit the script or set it as an environment variable: os.environ["OPENAI_API_KEY"] = "key"
+Create ".env" file in the repository and save the key as shown below:
+"OPENAI_API_KEY" = "key"

 4. Set Your "tesseract.exe" path (if not installed, please install locally) pytesseract.pytesseract.tesseract_cmd = "tesseract.exe path"